nimious/eyex/README.md

 # io-tobii
-Nim bindings for Tobii eye tracking devices.
+Nim bindings for the Tobii eye tracking SDK.